devpro/tech-notes/docs/communities/go/go-installation.md

 - Remove remove an existing Go installation from your system delete the go directory ("C:\Program Files\Go" by default in Windows).
 - Remove Go bin directory from the `Path` System and User environment variable and the `GOPATH` User environment variable.

+## Tips

+### Multipe Go versions

+Once Go has been installed, you can install other versions with for example `go get golang.org/dl/go1.10.7` and specify it afterwards `go1.10.7 version`